Open Briefing is:

 - Philamonic Trust

-Open Briefing is managed by our founder and executive director, Chris Abbott, who is supported by an advisory board.
+Open Briefing is managed by our founder and executive director, Chris Abbott.
+Chris is supported in his work by an expert advisory board.

 Open Briefing is committed to full disclosure, transparency and accountability.
 All our project proposals and budgets and internal evaluations are published online in full for anyone to hold us to account with.
 Our strategic plan, in particular, contains more information about the management and funding of the organisation and our plans for the future.